dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/barcode-scanner.md

     // The container for rendering the scanner and/or result view.
 Note that ResultView is only valid for SM_MULTI_UNIQUE mode.
 If not specified, a full-viewport default UI will be created.
     container: "#camera-view-container",
     scannerViewConfig: {
-      // The ResultViewConfig goes in here - see ResultViewConfig section },
+      // The ScannerViewConfig goes in here - see ScannerViewConfig section },
     resultViewConfig: {
       // The ResultViewConfig goes in here - see ResultViewConfig section